sec-fortress/Practical-Ethical-Hacking-Notes/We've Compromised the Domain - Now What?/Golden Ticket Attacks.md

 - [ ] There are a couple of conditions need to be met
 	- We need the krbtgt NTLM hash
 	- We also need the domain SID
+- [ ] Once we have this we can generate our golden ticket and once it is generated we can use an attack call **Pass-the-Ticket** in other to utilize this anywhere